 The project was a nine-year battle.
 Strickland and Morgan disliked each other severely.
 They would often be seen screaming.
 They would scream all the time back and forth.

 In 1854, Strickland passed away and was buried in the northeast corner.
 Morgan died in 1880 and was buried in the southeast corner.

 It is believed that the men had fought so much that they would be buried in different corners of the structure.
 Some even state that the yelling and arguing continues to this day.

-As stated, the bickering does continue to this day.
 The police have been called several times for reports of loud arguing, however, when they arrive no one is there.
 The police hear the arguing but can never find anyone there.
 This battle is always going, however, there are other interesting tales surrounding the capitol as well.

 One story involves a Confederate soldier.
 He has been seen inside and outside of the building.
 People who were hired to renovate the capitol have reported some strange instances too.
 They would be shoved hard or even told in a loud stern voice not to touch or move anything.
 It was at this time the ghost would move everything back to where it belonged.